Mihhail Kõlvart

-Mihhail Kõlvart (born 24 November 1977) is an Estonian politician.
-He is the current mayor of Tallinn, Estonia, a position he has held since April 2019, after the resignation of Taavi Aas.
+Mihhail Kõlvart (born 24 November 1977) is an Estonian politician currently serving as the leader of the Centre Party since 2023.
+He served as the mayor of Tallinn, Estonia from April 2019, after the resignation of Taavi Aas, until the passing of a non-confidence motion on 26 March 2024.

-Life
+Early life

 Kõlvart was born in Kyzylorda, Kazakh SSR, to an Estonian father, Ülo Kõlvart, and Liidia Kõlvart (née Shek), who was of Chinese and Korean ancestry.
 The couple met while they were both studying at Moscow State University.
 His father is the founder of the Estonian National Taekwondo Association in 1992 and was its first president from 1992 to 1996.
 His mother was a teacher.
 He moved with his parents to Estonia when he was three years old.
 Kõlvart has a daughter with Jaana Kalinistova.